Alpine Rock Climbing

 Locations

-Both the Introductory and the Intermediate programs are provided in the Sierra Nevada of California and in Colorado's Rocky Mountain National Park.
+The Introductory and Intermediate programs are provided in the Sierra Nevada of California.
 The program may also be provided on a private basis in the Cascades of Washington State.

 The Sierra Nevada, California, also known as "the Range of Light", harbors several 14,000-foot peaks, including 14,494-foot Mt.
 Whitney, the highest peak in the Lower 48.
 The beautiful golden granite of the Sierra Nevada has called out to climbers for over 100 years.
 In addition to twelve climbs listed in The Fifty Classic Climbs of North America, the range is chock full of beginner, intermediate and advanced level routes.
 AAI also offers private climbing in the Sierra Nevada – click the link to see a sampling of routes and areas.